Asthma in children and adolescents

 Most children develop asthma symptoms before they are 5 years old.

 Among younger children, asthma is twice as common in boys as in girls, but after puberty it is more common in girls.

 African-American children have significantly higher rates of asthma than Caucasian children.
 Hispanic children are also at higher risk.
 Both groups of minority children are more likely to have fatal asthma than Caucasian children.
 Ethnicity and genetics are, however, less likely to play a role in these differences than socioeconomic factors, such as having less access to optimal health care and a greater likelihood of living in an urban area (another risk factor for asthma).
 Caucasian children who live in cities also face a higher risk for asthma.

 Certain pregnancy and perinatal factors may possibly be associated with increased risk for asthma, although none are very well studied or proven.
 Results from studies include:

 - Low Birth Weight.
 Infants of low birth weight are at higher risk for developing lung problems and asthma.

 - Winter Birth.
-Children born in the winter may have a greater risk for asthmatic allergies to cockroaches than children born at other times of the year.
+Children born in the winter may have a greater risk for asthmatic allergies than children born at other times of the year.

 - Breastfeeding.
-Exclusively breastfeeding for a baby’s first 3 months of life may help reduce the risk for wheezing and asthma during their early.
+Exclusively breastfeeding for a baby’s first 3 months of life may help reduce the risk for wheezing and asthma during early life.
 However, it is unclear whether the protection will last into later childhood.
 Breastfeeding has many other benefits for the child.
-The American Academy of Pediatrics recommends exclusively breastfeeding for a baby's first 6 months.
+The American Academy of Pediatrics recommends exclusively breastfeeding for a baby's first 6 months of life.